SupTarr/Excursion/README.md

 ## About The Project

 This project was completed as part of `Build a Website with HTML, CSS, and Github Pages Skill Path`.
 I am tasked to create a web page which advertises a product called "Excursion".
 You’ll use your growing toolset including HTML, CSS, Command Line Interface, Git, and GitHub.
-A preview of the page is available [here](https://content.codecademy.com/programs/freelance-one/excursion/index.html)
+A wireframe of the page is available [here](https://content.codecademy.com/programs/freelance-one/excursion/mocks/excursion_redline.png)

 ## Technologies